bixlabs/nightwatchjs-end-2-end-library/README.md

 * The installation of this library will create a file  called ``browserstack-local-runner.js`` on top of it you can put the ``require('dotenv').config();``
 * Finally add the 2 environment variables _BROWSERSTACK_USERNAME_ and _BROWSERSTACK_ACCESS_KEY_ to your ``.env`` file.
 After this, running ``npm run test-end2end-browserstack `` will work as expected and you will see the output in the console and in your BrowserStack's website (with the account of the provided credentials).

+## Explanation of the example generated.

+In the example generated we have 3 page objects, a simple test case, a constants module and a page factory module.

+* Notice that the 3 page objects form a little dependency tree, Bixlabs Page Object depends on Google Result, Google Result depends on Google search.
+This approach let us reuse code in a easy way (and we present the intentions of the code better through the dependencies).
+* The test case is where the page objects are used and what actually makes NightwatchJS/Selenium run our code in the browser.
+* The constants module is just a place to put constants.
+* The page factory module is where we put our initialization of objects, the idea behind this file is that we don't have to deal with dependencies in the test cases files, instead we just call a function and the object will come correctly constructed with it's dependencies.

 ## TODOs
 * Safari was removed from the BrowserStack configuration because Safari's Driver has some serious bugs for now and It's impossible to test through Selenium, check [this](https://github.com/SeleniumHQ/selenium/issues/3145) out.
 Support for Safari will be added back whenever Apple fix Safari's driver.